amirilovic/surviving-monorepos/README.md

 }
 ```

-## tsup
+## vite

-Sharable configuration is defined in `configs/tsup`.
+`vite` is used as a bundler for all packages.
+Sharable configuration is defined in `configs/vite`.
 Configuration is defined to do following tasks:

-- build everything only as ES modules
+- builds everything only as ES modules.
-- build doesn't build any package dependency, only builds files inside of the package.
+- builds files only inside of the package, it treats all other .
+- dev mode watches for all referenced files in the repo and rebuilds the package when any change occurs.
+This means when `@shop/core` is changed `vite` will rebuild it and since `@shop/logger` is watching for changes in `core/dist` it will also be rebuilt.
-- build bundles everything to `dist/index.js` and if there are styles, they will be in `dist/index.css`.
+- build bundles everything to `dist/index.js` and if there are styles, they will be in `dist/style.css`.
 - build outputs `sourcemaps`, so that you can easily debug from typescript source files.
-- build does typescript types check.
+- build does type checking and generates typescript definition files `.d.ts`.
-- configuration includes scss support.
-Files with `.modules.scss` are treated as css modules and files with `.scss` are treated as global styles.
-- since `tsup` doesn't watch `node_modules` in it's default watch mode, configuration includes custom code to watch for changes in workspace packages which current package depends on.
-For example: if `@shop/api` depends on `@shop/logger` and `@shop/logger` changes, `@shop/api` will be rebuilt.
-We use environment variable `TSUP_WATCH_WORKSPACE` to turn this feature on.
 - test contains configuration for vitest globals, so that you don't have to explicitly import `describe`, `it` in every `spec` file.

-In general any build tool could work, as long as you implement above requirements.
+You can use any other build tool like `tsup`, `webpack` or `rollup` instead of `vite`, as long as above requirements are met.

 ## Turborepo